 · Technological Sciences

-(This division embraces both traditional branches and emerging areas of engineering that push the boundaries of innovation, sustainability, and societal impact.)
+(This division encompasses both established and emerging branches of engineering that advance innovation, infrastructure, sustainability, and technological application.)

 Division of Mathematics and Information Sciences

-The Division of Mathematics and Information Sciences comprises fields dedicated to logical reasoning, abstract structure, quantitative analysis, and computational systems.
-This division includes:
+The Division of Mathematics and Information Sciences comprises disciplines devoted to logical reasoning, abstract structure, quantitative analysis, computation, and the theory of information.
+It includes:

 · Pure Mathematics (algebra, geometry, number theory, topology, analysis)